 Congress passed a law in December 2020 – the COVID-19 Consumer Protection Act – that imposes monetary penalties on violators.
 The Department of Justice and the FTC just brought their first action under the statute, alleging that a Missouri chiropractor and his company violated both the new law and the FTC Act by deceptively marketing vitamin D and zinc products to treat or prevent COVID-19.

 The FTC’s long-standing Holder Rule requires businesses to include a special notice in credit contracts that gives consumers certain protections.
-Today, a Staff Note reiterates the Commission’s determination that the Rule applies regardless of the size of the transaction – and corrects some staff guidelines published in 1976.

 Have you marked your calendar for April 29, 2021, to attend Bringing Dark Patterns to Light: An FTC Workshop?
 The virtual event will examine digital “dark patterns,” potentially deceptive or unfair user interfaces on websites and mobile apps.
 In addition to your participation, the FTC is asking for research and public comments on topics related to the workshop.

 People who claim that hindsight is 20/20 probably weren’t talking about the post hoc evaluation of clinical testing.
 That’s an alleged flaw the FTC challenged in purported substantiation submitted by the marketers of Hepaxa and Hepaxa PD, fish oil products advertised as clinically proven to treat liver disease in adults and children.
 In addition to injunctive provisions, the proposed settlement includes a financial remedy of $416,914.